1 Statics Review

 Click to expand

-Internal reactions can refer to forces and moments at connection points between members (such as a pins connecting multiple members of a frame, machine, or truss), as well as to reactions at any point in a continuous body (for example a point in the middle of a beam).
-These reactions are the forces and/or moments necessary to hold a structure or a body together and are ultimately the aspect of loading that is needed to determine if and how a body will deform or even break.
+Internal reactions can be forces and moments at connection points between members (e.g., pins connecting multiple members of a frame, machine, or truss), as well as reactions at any point in a continuous body (e.g., a point in the middle of a beam).
+These reactions are the forces and/or moments necessary to hold a structure or a body together and are ultimately the loading aspect needed to determine if and how a body will deform or even break.

-When one draws an FBD of an entire structure that consists of connected members, the forces at pins that connect one member to another are not included because the connected members exert equal and opposite forces on each other that cancel each other out in equilibrium equations.
-However, the pins that connect the members together do still experience reaction forces that need to be known in order to ensure the integrity of the structure.
-To find the reaction forces in these internal pins:
+An FBD of an entire structure consisting of connected members omits the forces at the connecting pins because the connected members exert equal and opposite forces on each other, and these forces cancel each other in equilibrium equations.
+The pins that connect the members nonetheless experience reaction forces you must determine to ensure the integrity of the structure.
+Do the following to find the reaction forces in these internal pins:

-• Draw the FBD’s of the individual members (imagine the pins were pulled out and consider each member separately).
-With the members disconnected, the reaction forces at the connecting pins no longer get canceled out when applying equilibrium equations to the individual members.
-The reaction forces are drawn on the FBD’s in the same way as was described for support pins in Section 1.1.
+• Prepare the individual members’ FBDs (imagine the pins pulled out and consider each member separately).
+With the members disconnected, the reaction forces at the connecting pins no longer cancel each other out in equilibrium equations applied to the individual members.
+The reaction forces are drawn on the FBDs in the same way as for support pins, described in Section 1.1.

-• However, since the connected members do ultimately exert equal and opposite forces on each other, the reaction forces of pins common to two members are drawn in opposite directions on the FBD’s of those members.
+• However, since the connected members do ultimately exert equal and opposite forces on each other, the reaction forces of pins common to two members are drawn in opposite directions on these members’ FBDs.

-• With the FBD’s drawn, write and solve equilibrium equations for each body.
-Since three equilibrium equations can be applied for each FBD drawn, one could theoretically solve for 3 times the number of unknowns as separate FBD’s.
+• Given the FBDs, write and solve equilibrium equations for each body.
+Because three equilibrium equations can be determined for each FBD drawn, one could theoretically solve for three times the number of unknowns.

-• Keep in mind that the FBD of the whole structure may still be useful to help solve for some of the unknowns.
+• Note that the FBD of the whole structure may be useful to help solve for some unknowns.

-• In addition, as was discussed previously, when one of the connected members is a two-force member, the reaction at the pin will be known to follow a line of action that goes through the points of application of the forces on the two-force member.
+• In addition, as discussed, when one of the connected members is a two-force member, the reaction at the pin runs through the points where the forces act on the two-force member.

-Example 1.3 as well as the alternative method used for Example 1.2 demonstrate these concepts.
+Example 1.3 and the alternative method used for Example 1.2 demonstrate these concepts.

 Example 1.3

-If we do not notice that BC is a two-force member, we would approach the problem by separating the brace from the hanger and drawing an FBD of each part separately.
-Notice that Bx and By are drawn in opposite directions in the two different diagrams since the pin will exert an equal and opposite force on each bar.
+If BC were not a two-force member, we would approach the problem by separating the brace from the hanger and drawing an FBD of each part separately.
+Notice that Bx and By are drawn in opposite directions in the two different diagrams because the pin exerts an equal and opposite force on each bar.

-There are now 6 unknowns and 6 equilibrium equations (3 equations per body) available to use per bar, so the problem is technically solvable.
-However, since BC is a two force member (there is a pin force at B and a pin force at C but no other forces at any other point on the bar), it can be taken as known that the reaction force at B follows a line of action that goes through B and C. We can also conclude that the force in pin C is equal to the force in pin B. The FBD of bar AB can be redrawn:
+Six unknowns and six equilibrium equations (three equations per body) are now available to use per bar, so the problem is technically solvable.
+However, since BC is a two-force member—there is a pin force at B and a pin force at C but no other forces at any other point on the bar—the reaction force at B follows a line of action that goes through B and C. We can also conclude that the force in pin C is equal to the force in pin B. The FBD of bar AB can be redrawn.

-With the components Bx and By replaced with the resultant force FB with known direction, the number of unknowns on bar AB is reduced to 3.
-These unknowns can be solved for using the equilibrium equations:
+With the components Bx and By replaced with the resultant force FB with known direction, the number of unknowns on bar AB is reduced to three.
+These unknowns can be solved for using the equilibrium equations.

 \[ \begin{aligned} & \sum M_A=F_B\left(\frac{4}{5}\right)*3{~ft}-50{~lb}*7{~ft}=0 \\ & \sum F_x=-A_x+F_B\left(\frac{3}{5}\right)=0 \\ & \sum F_y=A_y+F_B\left(\frac{4}{5}\right)-50{~lb}=0 \end{aligned} \]